 And more than the staff total has stayed flat.
 Between 1999 and 2010 the total income from the Annual Fund and Meeting “Covenants” increased from $1,408,000 to $1721,440; that’s a $313,000 increase — except that adjusted for inflation, its actual value is flat or even down a bit.
 I interpret this as a statement that the “clamor” from actual PYM Friends for more services from PYM is no more in evidence today than it was eleven years ago; because real “clamor” is built on what living people are prepared to pay for.

-The difference is that the DQM is down from something like three-quarters of the income in 1999 to a little of 50 per cent in 2010.
+The difference is that the DQM is down from something like three-quarters of the income in 1999 to a little over 50 per cent in 2010.

 The Financial Stewardship Committee sent with the budget a March 24 minute which urged, in part,